 Twice this last month I have received advice from clients saying that they already had the CV from another…Continue

 Merry Christmas and a Happy New Year!
 In this Christmas Special, Jim Stroud remembers previous Christmases and ponders what is really important.
 Special thanks to the Stroud Family for pitching in on this episode.

 DO THIS NOW!…Continue

 Cast your eye over any article, blog or tweet regarding 'social media' platforms and pretty much every time you will hear LinkedIn included in the list, especially when talking about 'social' recruiting.
-I don't know about you though, but I don't see LinkedIn as social technology at all, certainly not in the same way…Continue
+I don't know about you though, but I don't see LinkedIn as social technology at all, certainly not in the same way as I…Continue

 So you are on the lookout for that hardcore technology developer with the 2 skills your Client is calling you down every day about; “Paul where are you on that search …?
-We are really under a lot of pressure …” You drop everything again, to re-focus on the…Continue
+We are really under a lot of pressure …” You drop everything again, to re-focus on the search…Continue

 During this holiday season please remember that friends do not let friends get drunk and sing Christmas Karaoke.

 For some smiles let's play you know you are a recruiter if...